 You'll find your current contribution level within your welcome letter.
-You'll also see the contribution levels for your pension in the 'Contributions Explained' document, which we sent you in your welcome pack.
+You'll also see the contribution levels for your pension in the 'Contributions explained' guide, which we sent you in your welcome pack.
 This document can also be found on PlanViewer.
+To get the most out of your pension savings, and build a more comfortable retirement, you may want to think about paying more into your pension.
+For more information please visit retirement.fidelity.co.uk/saving-for-retirement